DanielLacis/chess/README.md

 - arrow keys and spacebar for movement
 - shows all legal moves for selected piece
 - can save/load, writes local .yml file
-- en passant and pawn promotion implemented
+- castling, en passant, and pawn promotion implemented